-Then they began to follow Jesus hoping for more free food.
+Then they began to follow Jesus; many merely hoping for more free food.

-But, wasn't that a natural thing for them to do?
-They saw Jesus do what appeared to them to be the same thing Moses had done. (actually it was God)
+But, wouldn't that be a natural thing to do?
+After all, the miracle where Jesus feeds the five thousand was the same thing Moses had done.

-These people had recognized Jesus as being the one in Moses' prophesy, and were hopeing to secure a constant supply of food through Him as their forefathers had through Moses.
+These people had recognized Jesus as being the one in Moses' prophesy, and were hoping to secure a constant supply of food through Him as their forefathers had through Moses.

-OUR LAST VERSE IN THIS PART: (but this story continues next week)
+OUR LAST VERSE IN THIS PART: (but this story continues in our next study)

 Doesn't it cause you to wonder how they could force Him to be king?

-But to understand how the Jewish people must have felt, and the hopes they had can help us to better understand their situation.
+Perhaps an understanding of how the Jewish people felt, and the hopes they had will help us to better identify with their actions.

-During Passover their hopes of deliverance ran especially high.
-And they would actually rehearse how that God had delivered them from their oppressors by the hand of Moses.
+During Passover, their hopes of deliverance ran very high.
+They would rehearse how that God had delivered their nation from their oppressors, by the hand of Moses.

-At that time the Jews were living under the control, or domination of the Roman Empire, and were just one step above slavery, in fact they were living in a type of slavery.
+At the time of Jesus, they were living under control, and domination of the Roman Empire, just one step above slavery, but were expecting another leader like Moses.

-They wanted to see great miracles, to have a king who could free them of their enemies and fully restore their country.
-Then perhaps they coulod live in peace and abundance as they thought was their heritage under the Old Covenant.
+They wanted to see great miracles; to have a king who could free them from their enemies and restore their country.
+Perhaps then, they could live in the peace and abundance they considered to be their heritage under the Old Covenant.

-And wasn't it also for us?
-We can see another demonstration of God's, love, power, and compassion, and provision.
-He more than met the needs of these people and offered them still another sign that He was the Messiah, the Son of God.
+Feeding the five thousand was another demonstration of God's, love, power, compassion, and provision.
+He more than met the needs of these people, while offering them still another sign that He was the Messiah, the Son of God.

-I think most of us would agree that He didn't have to have these few fish and bread in order to feed these people, couldn't He have just spoken this food into existence, instead He accepted this gift from the boy, and multiplied it until it fed thousands of people.
+Jesus didn't need these few fish and bread to feed the people.
+He could have just spoken this food into existence.
+Instead, He accepted this gift from the boy and multiplied it until it fed thousands of people, and there were 12 baskets full left over.

-And there were 12 baskets full left over and I wonder how much of that the boy took back with him.
-Whatever amount don't you suppose it was more than he brought.
+Isn't that a great lesson for us!
+I wonder how much food the boy took back with him, don't you suppose it was more than he brought?